 This class is designed to build a strong foundation in all aspects of digital video production and editing.
-Students will learn everything from basic editing skills to creating transitions and motion effects, realtime color correcting, titling techniques, editing multi-camera projects, and outputting video for a wide array of mediums.
+Students will learn everything from basic editing skills to creating transitions and motion effects, realcolor correcting, techniques, editing multi-camera projects, and outputting video for a wide array of mediums.
 Projects will helps students to develop their strengths, explore new forms if visual expression and experience the thrill of creating their own professional quality video projects.

-Digital Design 203 Digital Photography for Design
+DD 203 Digital Photography for Design